refraction-ray/general-notes/lectures/ML in a Nutshell.md

   $$
   Such a value reaches the minimum value of the smallest eigenvalue of the matrix $$M$$, when the vector $$x$$ is the corresponding eigenvector.
 And the similar scenario applies to the max value of the quotient.
 One can easily project the vector x into the eigenvector basis to prove this.
 This quotient is nothing but energy functional in quantum physics.

+* Curse of dimensionality

+  Data in very high dimension has many weird behavior comapred to 3D we are familiar with.
+Data points in higher dimension are sparse: the number of data points is exponential increasing with the dimension if you keep the density of data.
+Novel features in high dimension also include: the Euclidean distance betwenn all pairs of points are nearly the same; the volume of hypersphere with radius r is approaching zero compared to the cube with edge 2r.
+Therefore, many familiar approaches to manipulate and organize data don't work well.

 ### Statistical Inference